sanic-org/sanic/docs/sanic/request_data.md

       return text("You are trying to create a user with the following POST: %s" % request.body)
   ```

+- `headers` (dict) - A case-insensitive dictionary that contains the request headers.

 - `ip` (str) - IP address of the requester.

 - `app` - a reference to the Sanic application object that is handling this request.
 This is useful when inside blueprints or other handlers in modules that do not have access to the global `app` object.